justin-lanfell/ship-25-playground/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Contributing

+We welcome contributions to improve this project.
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear, descriptive commit messages.
+4. Push your changes to your fork.
+5. Open a pull request describing your changes and why they should be merged.

+Please make sure your code adheres to the project's coding style and passes any tests.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.